cryptobench/web-gpu-rendering/README.md

 Client connection is registered by backend on connection (GET /connect) and return a ClientId.
 This connection is used to notify client of events (SSE server side events).
-Parameters are sent with file and ClientId on upload action, then backend stores job on DB after reception.
+Parameters are sent with file and ClientId on upload action then backend stores job on DB after reception.
-On other end, backend polls DB to process jobs sequentially and notify involved clients.
+On the other end, backend polls DB to process jobs sequentially and notify involved clients.

 - Backend (NodeJS)